Linuxfabrik/monitoring-plugins/check-plugins/wildfly-memory-pool-usage/README.rst

 Tested with WildFly 11 and WildFly 23+.

+Hints:

+* See `additional notes for all wildfly monitoring plugins <https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-WILDFLY.rst>`_
-`How is the java memory pool divided? <https://stackoverflow.com/questions/1262328/how-is-the-java-memory-pool-divided>`_
+* `How is the java memory pool divided? <https://stackoverflow.com/questions/1262328/how-is-the-java-memory-pool-divided>`_

     **Heap memory** is the runtime data area from which the Java VM allocates memory for all class instances and arrays.
 The heap may be of a fixed or variable size.
 The garbage collector is an automatic memory management system that reclaims heap memory for objects.